October 31, 2011

 Just Like Grammy Leas' - Raw Noodle Kugel (Pudding)

 There are hundreds o of Noodle Pudding recipes.
-Some families make a dairy version with cottage cheese.
-My mom did not use cheese in her kugel, so this is what I'm used to.
-You could probably add a light cashew cream to the mixture to duplicate a creamier consistency, if that is what you are used to.
+Some families like a dairy version, made with cottage cheese.
+My mom did not use cheese in her kugel, so this is the version I'm used to.
+You could easily add a light cashew cream to this recipe mixture and duplicate a dairy kugel, if this was your family tradition.

 You are a genius, and you read my mind!
 I was raised with occasional noodle puddings but it doesn't seem to exist for people who aren't either Jewish or from farther east (or both)--when I mention it to folks, they think 'weird!'